janmuncinsky/munERP/README.md

 # Summary
 munERP (muncinsky Enterprise resource planning) is an experimental project implementing basic ERP system based on microservice architecture using design like DDD and CQRS.
 Purpose is to show common concepts to other developers or colegues, but core of the project is mature enough to be used even in the production.

-Project is composed of services each representing one Bounded context from DDD's perspective (Accounting, Sales,...)
+Project is composed of services each representing one Bounded context from DDD's perspective (Accounting, Sales,...) and client applications.
 Currently there is only one client application, which is for win desktop and is developed in WPF.
 Another technologies will be added soon.

 # Concepts
 - **Plugin architecture** - Project is developed with emphasis of possibility of trying and quick replacement of various technologies (even IOC conatiner), therefore implementations are strictly separated from abstractions, and they are loaded dynamically during runtime from *.Plugin.* modules.